 Minnesota’s economic recovery is lagging behind 41 states

-As new data from the Minnesota Department of Economic Development show, Minnesota’s employment situation is improving.
-In May, our unemployment rate was down to 4.0 percent from 4.1 in April.
-In addition, our labor force participation rate was also slightly up.
+As data from the Minnesota Department of Economic Development (DEED) shows, Minnesota’s employment situation is improving.
+In May, the unemployment rate reached 4.0 percent, down from 4.1 percent in April.
+Additionally, the labor force participation rate also rose.

-However, compared to other states, Minnesota is lagging behind in recovery.
-According to The-Back-to-Normal index, Minnesota ranked 42nd among the states on its rate of returning back to pre-pandemic economic activity levels.
-Minnesota is currently only at 89 percent of its pre-pandemic level of economic activity.
+However, compared to other states, Minnesota is lagging in recovering from the COVID-19 induced recession.
+According to the Back-to-Normal index, Minnesota ranked 42nd in returning to pre-pandemic economic activity levels.
+Currently, Minnesota is only at 89 percent of its pre-pandemic level of economic activity.
 Nationally, the economic activity level is 93 percent of what it was before the pandemic.

-On the other hand, other states like South Dakota, Florida, Rhode Island, Montana, Idaho, Nebraska, West Virginia and Florida have managed to achieve at least 100 percent of pre-pandemic economic activity.
+On the other hand, other states like South Dakota, Florida, Rhode Island, Montana, Idaho, Nebraska, West Virginia, and Florida have reached, and even exceeded, pre-pandemic economic activity levels.

 Source: CNN, Moody’s Analytics

-Existing burdensome policies like high taxes and restrictive regulation could also be a contributing factor to Minnesota’s slow recovery.
-High taxes and tight regulations deter entrepreneurship, which is one of the main important components of economic recovery.
-Additionally, restrictive economic policies may hinder businesses from responding to changing market conditions in order to make the necessary investments and innovate as they plan for a changing market.
+Generally, high taxes and stringent regulations deter entrepreneurship, an important aspect of economic recovery.
+Additionally, restrictive policies may hinder businesses from responding to changing market conditions to make the necessary investments and innovate as they plan for a changing market.

-In essence, economic freedom builds resilient economies, which are able to withstand downturns and recover quickly.
-Policies limiting economic freedom, on the other hand, build a less dynamic economy –– i.e., one characterized by, among other things, low business creation, low labor market turnover and low geographic mobility –– which translates to a slow recovery in times of economic crisis.
+In essence, economic freedom builds economies that can withstand downturns and recover quickly.
+Policies limiting economic freedom, on the other hand, lead to a less dynamic economy — i.e., one characterized by, among other things, low business creation, low labor market turnover, and low geographic mobility — which translates to a slow recovery in times of economic crisis.